UA-NASA-Robotics/Roobot-Over-IP/docs/ProgrammingROI.md

 This topic is updated as often as the maintain state loop is run.
 See the Base.h for the sleep time of the maintain state loop.

-### Power MSG

-The voltage and current draw of the O Drive module.
-Volts and amps respectively.

-Topic name: `power`

-Structure:

--   float `voltage` - The voltage of the O Drive module supply.
--   float `current` - The current of the O Drive module.

-### Set Velocity SRV

-The set velocity service is a service that commands the O Drive module to move at a specific velocity.
-It is non-blocking and returns immediately.
-It sets the ODrive to velocity control mode.

-Service name: `set_velocity`

-Structure:

--   Inputs:
-    -   float `velocity` - The velocity to move at in revs/s.
-    -   float `torque_feedforward` - The maximum torque to apply in Nm.
--   Outputs:
-    -   bool `success` - True if the velocity and torque feedforward are valid, false otherwise.

-Note the service is non-blocking and returns immediately confirming the validity of the request.
-Assume the update occurred successfully as long as the health message does not report an error.

 ### Set Torque SRV